 The Burrell College of Osteopathic Medicine uses a holistically driven admissions process whereby applicants are assessed in several different areas including academic and non-academic characteristics.
-The College's admissions process has been developed in an attempt to identify characteristics that are aligned with its mission.
+The College's admissions process has been developed to identify characteristics that are aligned with its mission.
 The admissions policy can be found on our website at: